antonnazarov/apricot/apricot-docs/readthedocs/source/0040-projects-and-snapshots.rst

    The "Compare" button of the Apricot toolbar

 On the "compare" screen check "show differences only".
-Here the changes made have been shown:
+Here the changes made have been shown.

 .. figure:: figures/apricot-compare-screen.jpg
    :align: center